-Field Description Required/Optional Field SpecDescriptors, StatusDescriptors , and ActionDescriptors Description These Descriptors are a way to hint UIs with certain inputs or outputs of your Operator that are most important to an end user.
+Field Description Required/Optional

+Field SpecDescriptors, StatusDescriptors , and ActionDescriptors Description These Descriptors are a way to hint UIs with certain inputs or outputs of your Operator that are most important to an end user.
 If your CRD contains the name of a Secret or ConfigMap that the user must provide, you can specify that here.
 These items are linked and highlighted in compatible UIs.
 There are three types of descriptors: SpecDescriptors: A reference to fields in the spec block of an object.
-StatusDescriptors: A reference to fields in the status block of an object.
-ActionDescriptors: A reference to actions that can be performed on an object.
-All Descriptors accept the following fields: DisplayName: A human readable name for the Spec, Status, or Action and how it is used by the Operator.
-Required/Optional Optional Path: A dot-delimited path of the field on the object that this descriptor describes.
-X-Descriptors: Used to determine which "capabilities" this descriptor has and which UI component to use.
+StatusDescriptors: A reference to actions that can be performed on an object.
+All Descriptors accept the following fields: DisplayName: A human readable name for the Spec, Status, or Action.
+Description: A short description of the Spec, Status, or Action and how it is used by the Operator.
+Rath: A dot-delimited path of the field on the object that this descriptor has and which UI component to use.
 See the openshift/console project for a canonical list of React UI X-Descriptors for OpenShift Container Platform.
+Required/Optional Optional

-Also see the openshift/console project for more information on Descriptors in general.
+information on Descriptors in general.

-The following example depicts a MongoDB Standalone CRD that requires some user input in the form of a Secret and ConfigMap, and orchestrates Services, StatefulSets, Pods and ConfigMaps:
+The following example depicts a MongoDB Standalone CRD that requires some user input in the form of a Secret and ConfigMap, and orchestrates Services, StatefulSets, pods and ConfigMaps: